evennia/evennia/docs/README.md

 # evennia-docs
 Documentation for the Evennia MUD creation system.

-This system is still WIP!
+> This system is still WIP and many things are bound to change!
+> Contributing is still primarily to be done in the wiki.

-The live documentation (will in the future be) is available at `https://evennia.github.io/evennia/`.
+The live documentation is (will in the future be) available at `https://evennia.github.io/evennia/`.

 # Editing the docs